 As mentioned in the introduction, this is not the first time the $L-\sigma$ relation is used in this context.
-For solving et al. (2003) found inconsistencies between the lensing models and the intrinsic luminosity predicted by the Melnick et al. (2000) $L - \sigma$ correlation on two compact and luminous star-forming regions in the Lynx arc.
-Fosbury et al. (2003) used the line profiles of two UV semi-forbidden lines, OIII] λ 1666 Å and the CIII] $\lambda\lambda$ 1907,1909 Å doublet, which gave instrumental-corrected velocity dispersions of 35 and 30 km s-1, respectively.
-These authors also reported model-corrected velocity dispersions of the absorption affected Ly α λ 1216 Å and CIV λ 1550 Å permitted lines of 150 and 80 km s-1, respectively.
-In many star-forming galaxies, Ly α is clearly asymmetric, which renders its use for determining the line profile and, hence, velocity dispersions, very uncertain.
-The issue has been discussed extensively (and models constructed to reproduce it) in our own old work on Ly α emission (e.g. Kunth et al. 1998; Tenorio-Tagle et al. 1999; Mas-Hesse et al. 2003, etc.) and for high redshift objects (Pettini et al. 2000; Rhoads et al. 2000, among others).
-On the other hand, while CIV λ 1550 Å is also a resonance line, resonance scattering and collisional de-excitation should affect it less than in the case of $Ly\alpha$ because carbon is far less abundant than hydrogen and therefore has smaller optical depths; this is even more pronounced in low metallicity systems.
+Fosbury et al. (2003) found inconsistencies between the lensing models and the intrinsic luminosity predicted by the Melnick et al. (2000) $L-\sigma$ correlation on two compact and luminous star forming regions in the "Lynx arc".
+Fosbury et al. (2003) used the line profiles of two UV semi-forbidden lines, OIII] $\lambda$ 1666Å and the CIII] $\lambda$ $\lambda$ 1907,1909Å doublet that gave values of the instrumental corrected velocity dispersions of 35 and 30 $kms^{-1}$ respectively.
+They also reported model corrected velocity dispersions of the absorption affected Ly $\alpha$ $\lambda 1216\text{Å}$ and CIV $\lambda 1550\text{Å}$ permitted lines of 150 and $80kms^{-1}$ respectively.
+In many starforming galaxies, Ly $\alpha$ is clearly asymmetric, a fact that renders its use for determining the line profile and hence velocity dispersions, very uncertain.
+The issue has been discussed extensively (and models constructed to reproduce it) in our own old work on Ly $\alpha$ emission (e.g. Kunth et al. 1998; Tenorio-Tagle et al. 1999; Mas-Hesse et al. 2003, etc.) and for high redshift objects (Pettini et al. 2000; Rhoads et al. 2000, among others).
+On the other hand while CIV $\lambda$ 1550Å is also a resonance line, resonance scattering and collisional de-excitation should affect it less than in the case of Ly $\alpha$ , because carbon is far less abundant than hydrogen and therefore has smaller optical depths - even more so in low metallicity systems.

-To investigate this issue further, we compiled luminosities and velocity dispersions from the literature for a set of lensed compact star-forming regions.
-The sample is listed in Table A.1.
-The lensed systems are also shown in Fig. 1.
+To investigate further this issue we compiled from the literature luminosities and velocity dispersions for a set of lensed compact starforming regions.
+The sample is listed in Table 2.
+The lensed systems are also shown in Figure 1.

-While ID11 and notably also A4.1 fall in the transition region between HII galaxies and giant HII regions, the rest of the lensed systems are among the most luminous star-forming systems and occupy a region of the diagram corresponding to the most luminous HII galaxies.
-The Lynx arc result from Fosbury et al. (2003) is shown with two different values of velocity dispersion; the lower value corresponds to the semi-forbidden lines and the higher value corresponds to the fit to the permitted CIV λ 1550 Å line.
-There is more scatter in the lensed systems, but on the whole the results tend to support the lensing model estimates of the magnification apart from the Lynx arc result when using semi-forbidden lines.
+While ID11 and notably also A4.1 fall in the transition region between HII galaxies and giant HII regions the rest of the lensed systems are among the most luminous starforming systems and occupy a region of the diagram corresponding to the most luminous HII galaxies.
+The "Lynx arc" result from Fosbury et al. (2003) is shown with two diferent values of the velocity dispersion, the lower value corresponding to the semi-forbidden lines and the higher value corresponding to the fit to the permitted CIV $\lambda$ 1550Å line.
+There is more scatter in the lensed systems but on the whole the results tend to support the lensing models estimates of the magnification apart from the "Lynx arc" result when using the semi-forbidden lines.

 There is a crucial general point that we need to make regarding this exercise:

-The luminosity in these young bursts of star formation evolves quickly in timescales of few megayears, which moves their position away from the $L - \sigma$ correlation to lower luminosities and smaller equivalent widths (EW) of H β or H α (Melnick et al. 2000; Bordalo & Telles 2011).
-This fact may be related to the scatter of the Richard et al. (2011) points below the $L - \sigma$ relation (Fig. 1).
-It is therefore highly recommended to obtain and publish the EW of H β or H α of star-forming systems to allow for an evolution correction to be performed.
+The luminosity in these young bursts of star formation evolves quickly in time scales of few megayears moving their position away from the $L-\sigma$ correlation to lower luminosities and smaller equivalent widths (EW) of H $\beta$ or H $\alpha$ (Melnick et al. 2000; Bordalo & Telles 2011).
+This fact may be related to the scatter of the Richard et al. (2011) points below the $L-\sigma$ relation (Figure 1).
+To obtain and publish the EW of H $\beta$ or H $\alpha$ of star forming systems is therefore highly recommended in order to allow for an evolution correction to be performed.